 Dr. Harleen Kaur – Lead Editor studies the subjectivity formation of the US Sikh Punjabi diaspora through empire, memory, and advocacy for social and political inclusion.
 Her current project – Martialing Race – traces the co-optation of Sikh embodied sovereignty and community negotiations for safety and recognition into empire- and state-driven tactics of increased surveillance, militarization, and policing.
 Her passion project is utilizing Sikhi’s radical notion of Oneness as a driver for higher community consciousness rooted in an intersectional, anti-oppression framework.
-Dr. Kaur is a Teaching Assistant Professor of Sociology at Arizona State University and received her PhD in sociology from University of California, Los Angeles.
+Dr. Kaur is an Assistant Teaching Professor of Sociology at Arizona State University and received her PhD in sociology from University of California, Los Angeles.

 dr. prabhdeep singh kehal – Lead Editor investigates how racism, cisheterosexism, and colonialism are experienced in cultural organizations, asking what constitutes anti-racist, anti-colonial, and anti-casteist strategies of cultural inclusion in two ongoing projects.
 In a book project, they explore how cultural change and demographic inclusion unfold in debates of junior, tenure-track professors’ hireability.
 In their ongoing project, they conduct oral histories with LGBTQIA+ Sikhs to explore how Sikhs feel included in sangat and nation as they navigate experiences of cisheterosexism and settler colonialism through Sikhi. dr. kehal is a Postdoctoral Fellow at the University of Wisconsin-Madison, received their PhD in sociology from Brown University, and uses they/them pronouns.